saketkc/hatex/2016_Fall/BISC-104/Lecture3.md

 - Not soluble in water
 - Oils, wax, fats => long chain carbon containing
 - C,H,O but not 1:2:1 ratio
-- ewer oxygen than Carbohydrates
+- fewer oxygen than Carbohydrates
 - Dehydration reaction produces triglyides